laurakond/Artly/README.md

 - Expand on and improve artwork edit functionality for the seller allowing the user to remove the sold artworks from the list, which would allow better user experience for the buyers.
   - Create a separate section where the sold artworks would be stored so that any user could access it.
 - Restructure and implement the search and filter feature so that it is accessible within the profile view.
+- The current form submission is set up to validate form input values upon submission.
+  - This will be addressed and changed to on input validation to provide a more seamless user experience when creating a form.

 [Return to Table of Contents](#table-of-contents)